Parilman & Associates – Power Morcellator Lawyers

 The FDA plans to convene an advisory panel this summer in order to further investigate the potential link between the use of power morcellators and the development of cancer.
 Anyone who has had this device used during surgery should not wait to learn of the results.
 Instead, they should seek immediate medical attention in order to keep a close eye on anything that could be happening inside of their bodies.

 For those women who may have been harmed by these products, it should be noted that taking on an enormous corporation is a tall order for an individual consumer.
 If you have been harmed in this manner, contact the power morcellator lawyers at Parilman & Associates to schedule a free initial consultation.
-You can either email the firm or call 800-885-DRUG.
+You can either email the firm or call 800-391-8000.